 Along with learning how to shoot wherever the sun is, learning how to manipulate the light with flash, studio strobes or even a $20 reflector is essential for photographers intent on going pro.
 How does adjusting the angle of an off-camera flash or studio strobe change the look of a portrait or a product shoot?
 Do you really need a several thousand dollar lighting kit, or will something smaller work for you?
 By taking a few amazing online photography classes, and with the right tools and skill set, you don’t have to wait until you happen to stumble on great lighting.

 Tip: Julia Kelleher goes beyond just proper exposure in the course How to Take Amazing Photos — learn light, how to manipulate it and all the other factors that go into bridging that gap from good to great.
-This course is coming soon in January 2017, sign up now to watch for free!

 Just like every photograph needs a focal point, so does every photographer.
 While experimenting in every avenue is fine, if you want to become pro, you’ll need to narrow down just what type of photography you will offer.
 From wedding photography to product photography, there are plenty of different paths to choose from.

 Start with what you love to do — maybe you love shooting sports and have a soft spot for babies and would love to spend your days photographing them.
 Don’t just base your decision on your interests though.
 If you live in an area that already has a dozen good portrait photographers but no established real estate photographer, you will likely be able to start building a stronger business from the start if you learn how to photograph architecture instead of faces.